Update on 14th Oct 2022

 Large-cap/ Multi Cap funds with well diversified portfolios and consistent performance even during high volatile markets are largely recommended.

-Every investor can’t be well informed or aware of the nitty-gritty of financial world so an investor should always take advice from well qualified financial advisor- preferably a SEBI registered IFA (Independent Financial Advisor) with AMFI Certification and if you don’t have one then don’t bother, we at Investocafe provide a well researched set of mutual funds after due diligence on your risk profile.
+Every investor can’t be well-informed or aware of the nitty-gritty of financial world, so an investor should always take advice from a well qualified financial advisor-preferably a SEBI registered IFA (Independent Financial Advisor) with AMFI Certification and if you don’t have one then don’t bother, we at Investocafe provide a well-researched set of mutual funds after due diligence on your risk profile.
 The set of funds at Investocafe have been consistent performers which have given decent inflation beating returns over the past years since their inception.

 Rahul Gehlot, (Chief Operating Officer at Investocafe and registered SEBI investment advisor)

 To get in touch, write on email@example.com or reach through www.investocafe.com.

 To get in touch please visit us at investocafe.com